Nobel Laureate Signature Award for Graduate Education in Chemistry

-Establishment & Support: The award was established in 1978 by Avantor Performance Materials (formerly Mallinckrodt Baker Inc.) as the Nobel Laureate Signature Award for a Graduate Student in Chemistry.
+Establishment & Support: The award was established in 1978 by Avantor (formerly Mallinckrodt Baker Inc.) as the Nobel Laureate Signature Award for a Graduate Student in Chemistry.
 In 1980 the award was extended to recognize the student's preceptor(s) and its title was changed.

 American Chemical Society

 Phone: (202) 872-4575